pytorch/pytorch.github.io/_mobile/ios.md

 ```cpp
 torch::jit::script::Module module = torch::jit::load(filePath.UTF8String);
 ```
-Since Swift can not talk to C++ directly, we have to either use an Objective-C class as a bride, or create a C wrapper for the C++ library.
-For the demo purpose, we're going to wrap everything in this Objective-C class, but we are working on bringing the Swift wrapper to PyTorch.
+Since Swift can not talk to C++ directly, we have to either use an Objective-C class as a bridge, or create a C wrapper for the C++ library.
+For demo purpose, we're going to wrap everything in this Objective-C class.
+However, we're working on providing the Swift/Objective-C API wrappers to PyTorch.
+Stay tuned!

 #### Run Inference

-Now it's time to run the inference and get the results.
+Now it's time to run inference and get the results.

 ```swift
 guard let outputs = module.predict(image: UnsafeMutableRawPointer(&pixelBuffer)) else {